 As technology has advanced, so has the ability for flights to become longer and longer.
-As of October 2018, Singapore Airlines has the longest flight in the world, at 9,521 miles.
-Depending on weather, climate conditions and airport traffic, you can expect to spend 18 hours and 45 minutes on that flight.
+For some of the longest long haul flights, depending on weather, climate conditions and airport traffic, you can expect to spend between about 16 and 19 hours in the air.

 While perusing the internets, I think I discovered the ultimate answer.

 The crew’s sleeping quarters may or may not be hidden.
 Depend on the plane, crew rest compartments could be a specially-made space above, below or behind where the passengers are sitting.
 It could be bunk beds or singular spaces.
 On other planes, it could be designated seats in the cabin itself.
 Pilots may or may not get better accommodations than the flight attendants, again, depending on a variety of reasons.

 The video below gives a whole lot more info, along with pictures and videos of what the crews’ sleeping quarters can look like, how they figure out who gets to sleep when, and for how long.

 Note – the video says it’s 8:55.
 It’s not.
 The good part actually ends right around 6:55 – the rest is a commercial.
 You’re welcome. 😉

 (Note from Joe: I can’t watch this video and not think of the picture of Seth from Pax.ex.Aero lying in the overhead bin.)